mongodb/specifications/source/sessions/snapshot-sessions.rst

     * assert that the command does not have an ``atClusterTime``.

 2.  | Subsequent snapshot reads on a ``ClientSession`` should read from the snapshot of the first read in that session.
-    | Test SHOULD introduce two variations one for primaries and additional for secondary reads

     * ``session1 = client.startSession(isSnapshot = true)``
     * ``session2 = client.startSession(isSnapshot = true)``